HotWingz911/node-google-prediction/readme.md

-Access Google BigQuery using a service account from node.js
+Access Google Prediction using a service account from node.js to avoid user by user authentication and to use trained models specific to a user
+Library was taken from Google BigQuery written by Gustavo Machado, adapted to be used with the completely different prediction API.
+Used mainly for seeing how to authenticate from node using a service acccount.#